 Homeowner Associations (HOA)

-As members of your Homeowner Association, you set the example for your neighborhood when you make good decisions regarding maintenance of stormwater BMPs.
-Stormwater Ponds help us to manage flooding and water quality, which sometimes require considerations and operations.
-Use the following resources to help you in your maintenance planning and decision making process.
+As members of your Homeowner Association, you set the example for your neighborhood when you make good decisions regarding maintenance of stormwater Best Management Practices (BMPs).
+These system are not owned by the Town but we are here to help communities and property owners!

 Pond Management Resources

 We partner with the Ashley Cooper Stormwater Education Consortium , Clemson's Carolina Clear Program and other agencies to bring your resources and programs to help with pond management.

 Clemson has created a Pond Management Website full of resources, inspection checklists, and helpful tips for geese problems, erosion issues and other common problems to help you with your efforts.

 Master Pond Manager Course

 Do you own or manage a pond?
 Do you understand how your pond functions?
 Do you want to know more?
 Our Clemson education partner is offering a course in pond management.
 This course has two options; one for professionals with pesticides licenses - and one for everyone else!
 Visit the course website for more information.

 We hold a Pond Conference every two years in the Charleston Area for pond owners, property managers, and pond maintenance companies to help you manage your pond systems.
 Subscribe to our calendar for more information!
 As we work on developing this education opportunity, the registration and agenda links will be posted.

 Healthy Pond Series WebinarsThis is a quarterly (free) seminar that is hosted by our partners.
 The seminars are 2 hours and the topic varies by quarter. in 2020-221 these are being held virtually.
 We will post the topics to our calendar or you receive information on this and other programs in the Ripple Effect Newsletter from Clemson Extension.